Maxlous/thermalPlacesInTR/README.md

 - Eventually, it will be a web site that contains information about **Thermal **Springs in Turkey.
 ***
 ## Capabilities
-- Adding new Thermal Place (only by admin)
+- Adding a new Thermal Place (only by admin)
-- Deleting existing Thermal Place (by admin)
+- Deleting the existing Thermal Place (by admin)
-- Editing existing place (by admin)
+- Editing the existing place (by admin)
-- Making comment, giving stars (authenticated users)
+- Making comments, giving stars (authenticated users)
 - Viewing detailed description of the place with photo and comments (all)
+- Show existing places in a cluster map